Causes Of Incontinence

 Urinary incontinence is a common condition experienced by millions of adults around the world on a daily basis.
 It is generally defined as involuntary loss of urine and can present itself in many ways.
 The loss of urine can be as little as a few drops, or in some cases it can also be quite substantial.

 - Small bladder – when some people say they have a small bladder, what they’re really suggesting is they have an ‘overactive bladder’.

 - Irritable bowel syndrome – IBS is a functional disorder and a long-term condition that causes recurring pain or discomfort in the abdomen and alters bowel habits.

-- Urinary retention – urinary retention can affect anyone, however men in their fifties and sixties are more susceptible, primarily because of an enlarged prostate.
+- Urinary retention – primarily caused by an enlarged prostate.
+Can affect anyone, however men in their fifties and sixties are more susceptible.

-- Urinary tract infection – a urinary tract infection can present itself anywhere within urinary system, which comprises of the kidneys, ureters, bladder and urethra.
+- Urinary tract infection – can present itself anywhere within urinary system, which comprises of the kidneys, ureters, bladder and urethra.

-- Bladder cancer – bladder cancer affects men and women and develops when cells within the bladder grow abnormally causing them to multiply and divide uncontrollably.
+- Bladder cancer – affects men and women and develops when cells within the bladder grow abnormally causing them to multiply and divide uncontrollably.

 - Bladder pain – also known as Painful Bladder Syndrome (PBS), it is a common condition attributed to things like urinary tract infection, bladder stones, Crohn’s Disease or even bladder cancer.

 Some people may notice they lose a few drops of urine when they’re laughing, coughing, sneezing or exerting pressure on the bladder such as when lifting heavy objects.
 Some even get it while running or exercising.
 This is called stress incontinence.

 Others experience what’s called urge incontinence where they feel an overwhelming urge to urinate before they can get to a toilet.
 The bladder fools you into thinking it’s full when mostly it’s not.